sgrodzicki/sencha-touch/docs/guides/history_support/README.md

 # Routing, Deep Linking and the Back Button

 Sencha Touch 2 comes with fully history and deep-linking support.
-This gives your web applications 2 massive benefits:
+This gives your web applications two massive benefits:

 * The back button works inside your apps, navigating correctly and quickly between screens without refreshing the page
 * Deep-linking enables your users to send a link to any part of the app and have it load the right screen